laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 The objective of Deterministic Encoding is to, deterministically, always produce the same encoding for data items that are equivalent at the data model level.
-To achieve this, an encoding choice intended for incremental encoding (indefinite length encoding) is disabled, and additional effort is expended for encoding key/value pairs in maps (the order of which does not matter semantically) in a deterministic order anyway.
+To achieve this, Preferred Serialization is mandated, an encoding choice intended for incremental encoding
+(indefinite length encoding) is disabled, and additional effort is expended for encoding key/value pairs in maps (the order of which does not matter semantically) in a deterministic order anyway.